-Students are responsible to provide copies of health records and immunizations that must be submitted to FDU Metro Student Health Services - Located in the Student Union Building or Florham Campus Student Health Services.
-Copies of Liability Insurance, Cardiopulmonary Resuscitation (CPR) certification, Urine Drug Screen, Criminal Background Check and Driver's License must be given to the Lab Specialist at Metro or Florham campus (Metro 201-692-2887; Florham 973-443-8233).
+Students are responsible to upload copies of health records and immunizations to Student Health Services via Medicat and to the School of Nursing via CastleBranch.
+Copies of Liability Insurance, Cardiopulmonary Resuscitation (CPR) certification, Urine Drug Screen, Criminal Background Check will be uploaded via CastleBranch.
 The Lab Specialist is responsible for issuing clinical clearance to all students before starting clinical visits to the health care facilities.
 The students are responsible for updating expired health requirements.